sdcote/coyote/CoyoteUI/README.md

 The Coyote DX service looks for a static fixture in the class path which acts as a factory for the management server.
 If it is found, it is created and started.

-If a fixture is not found, the default manager is used which gives only basic operational control over the service.
+If a fixture is not found, the default manager is used which gives only basic operational monitoring of the service.